philiplinell/commit-msg/README.md

 ### Style

-Use flag `-style` to specify the style of the commit.
+Use flag `--style` to specify the style of the commit.

 ```
 $ commit-msg --style="Conversational and Casual" --timeout=10s --file ./example_commit_msg